NTI-Gymnasieingenjor/frisorhemsida/documentation.md

 `Live server` is a good way to check changes quickly.

-When you're working on a webpage and want to see your changes quickly you don't look at the online webpage after commiting and pushing the code.
+When you're working on a webpage and want to see your changes quickly you don't look at the online webpage after committing and pushing the code.
 Rather you would work on it locally before pushing your changes to the real deal.
 However making changes and then having to save your code and then refreshing your browser every singe time is not a very efficient way to work in the long run.

-VS Code's `Live Server` is an extension that allows you to set upp a live server that displays your website in a browser.
+VS Code's `Live Server` is an extension that allows you to set up a live server that displays your website in a browser.
 Except with this it updates live when you save your code and not when you refresh your browser.
 This can save lots of time and makes the overall workflow way smoother.

 Setup: